 Machine learning offers solutions for two major challenges.
 First, in many areas, due to the high complexity and diversity of the data, it is hardly possible to manually develop a suitable solution model.
 Often there are no analytical solutions or they can only be found with a great deal of effort.

 Second, the “learned” model will typically produce better results than a manually developed model when encountered with new data sets.
 The ability to adapt – one also speaks of robustness – to new things is greater.
-Models based on machine learning, therefore, offer the advantage of either enabling complex analyzes in the first place or at least carrying them out much faster and more cost-effectively.
-When shopping online, it is good to activate card for cost-effective reasons.
+Models based on machine learning, therefore, offer the advantage of either enabling complex analyses in the first place or at least carrying them out much faster and more cost-effectively.
+When shopping online, it is good to activate a card for cost-effective reasons.

 Smart shopper: Cognitive technologies

 In business, applications that are based on artificial intelligence and, among other things, use the self-optimizing machine learning algorithms described, are also called cognitive technologies.
 These technologies can be roughly divided into three fields of application, even if there is of course always an overlap.
 These are the areas of products & services, process optimization and knowledge acquisition, i.e. analyzes and predictions.
 In the Products & Services area, the main aim is to offer users greater convenience or to actively support them in everyday life.